oracle/graal/docs/reference-manual/graalvm-updater.md

     ```
     The installation starts, displaying progress.

-If you are installing on Oracle GraalVM, GraalVM Updater downloads a component from Oracle's storage point.
-If you are installing GraalVM Community Edition, the wizard downloads a component from [Github](https://github.com/graalvm/graalvm-ce-builds/releases).
 To see more verbose output during the installation, as the download progress bar, print versions, and dependency information, use the `-v` (`--verbose`) switch.

 If a component is installed that depends on another component, GraalVM Updater will search for the appropriate dependency and install it as well.